 This scholarship award may be applied towards travel, housing, and incidental expenses related to a month long visiting rotation.

-View the program overview to find out if you are eligible and to learn more about the application process.
+View the program overview to learn more about the program.